 Happiness is indeed a pursuit or a state of mind that we would all like for ourselves and the people around us.
 Many books have been written on the topic, and many blog posts, too.
 As a type of scientist, I like to see evidence based in science.

-I firmly believe that fitness is a key component of a quality, long-lasting retirement, which I’ve written about before.
+I firmly believe that fitness is a key component of a quality, long-lasting retirement.
 The problem is, exercise is the first thing to be dismissed when life’s schedule gets crowded with other activities.

 When I retire, I envision having a fitness routine built in to my daily schedule.
 I’ll have time to mix it up.
 Jogging some days, strength training on other days, an occasional bike ride or evening kayak.
 As it is now, I try to squeeze in as much as I can into an hour or so on random days when I find the time.